Tuna vs Salmon: Which is Better?

 Tuna vs Salmon: Mercury Levels

-The FDA and EPA have issued warnings and suggestions regarding mercury levels in fish and consuming them7.
+The FDA and EPA have issued warnings and suggestions regarding mercury levels in fish and consuming them 9.

 The FDA and EPA established a list of fish that are best and good choices based on their mercury levels.
 They also have a third section which are choices to avoid because they have the highest mercury levels.